-Soups and Stews
+Soups and Stews / Carrot and Parsnip Soup

 Carrot and Parsnip Soup

-May 22, 2023 by Alexandra Daum
+Published: May 22, 2023

 A bowl of smooth orange soup topped with olive oil and herbs, bread around.

 Roasting the vegetables for soup is an easy way to inject piles of flavour with very little active work.
 This carrot and parsnip soup is no exception, with almost no hands-on time for a delicious simple soup that’s a good option at any time of year.
+It’s lightly sweet, both using sweeter vegetables and roasting to draw out those natural sugars.
+There’s a lot of complexity here, though, thanks to the method used, despite simple ingredients.

-Both carrots and parsnips (and onions, and garlic) store very well during the colder months and are locally available just about year-round, so this is an any-season soup.
-Peak season is late summer and early autumn but it’s a good soup to make with stored root veg and high in several vitamins and nutrients, especially vitamin A.
+Both carrots and parsnips (and onions, and garlic) store very well during the colder months and are locally available just about year-round, so this is almost an any-season soup.
+Peak season is late summer and early autumn but it’s a good soup to make with stored root vegetables and high in several vitamins and nutrients, especially vitamin A.

 Carrot parsnip soup ingredients with labels.